 Luxury: Retreat Spa

-- Includes private changing rooms, first drink of choice free, and access to the private “Retreat Lagoon” within the Blue Lagoon.
+- Includes private changing rooms, a free first drink of choice, and to access to the private “Retreat Lagoon” within the Blue Lagoon.

 - This ticket also grants you access to the “Retreat Spa”, which includes:

-- Lava Cove private suite with private lagoon, fireplace, kitchen, butler, on-call chef, masseuse, and yoga instructor.
-In-water massages starting at $139
+- Lava Cove private suite with a private lagoon, fireplace, kitchen, butler, on-call chef, masseuse, and yoga instructor.
+In-water massages are an additional cost.

 - Private steam cave, nest, lava spring, and subterranean fireplace

-Thrifty Tip #2: Prices tend to be cheaper in the first and last few hours of Blue Lagoon's open hours.
-If you're looking to save a bit, choose the cheapest time to visit!
-There isn't a time limit on how long you can be there, so I’d recommend picking the early morning time.
-Get your photos before more guests arrive and enjoy a day of relaxation.
+Thrifty Tip: Prices tend to be cheaper in the first and last few hours of Blue Lagoon's open hours.
+If you're looking to save, choose the cheapest time to visit!
+There isn't a time limit on how long you can be there, so picking a morning time can get you more bang for your buck.

 What to Expect at the Blue Lagoon